-A student will be withdrawn if the student takes an unapproved LOA or does not return by the expiration of
+Publication Date: October 1, 1996 A student will be withdrawn if the student takes an unapproved LOA or does not return by the expiration of an approved LOA.

 Termination Policy

 Future professionals may be terminated for violations of rules, cheating, poor attendance, improper conduct, and/or failure to maintain satisfactory academic progress.